Body Language Hacks: 10 Simple Tricks to Instantly Appear More Confident

 2. The Handshake of Champions

-3. Eye Contact: The Staring Contest for Adults
+3. Eye Contact: The Adult Staring Contest

 4. The Nod of Wisdom